14 Sights in Reims, France (with Map and Images)

 Statue Baptème de Clovis

-The baptism of Clovis is the sacrament symbolizing the conversion of the king of the Franks, Clovis I, to the Christian religion.
-The ceremony, which is said to have been celebrated by Bishop Remi on Christmas Eve, December 24 or 25 in the baptistery of the church which stood on the site of the cathedral of Reims according to an almost unanimous tradition, took place at an uncertain date that is debated among historians.
-Historiography, based on the History of the Franks by Gregory of Tours, has long fixed this date at Christmas 496, after the battle of Tolbiac, but it would rather be in 498 or 499 according to the majority of historians, even if some lean towards a later conversion, in 505 or even 508.
+The baptism of Clovis is the sacrament symbolizing the conversion of the Frankish king Clovis I to the Christian religion.
+The ceremony that is said to have been celebrated by Bishop Remi on Christmas Eve, December 24 or 25 in the baptistery of the church which was located on the site of the cathedral of Reims according to an almost unanimous tradition, takes place on an uncertain date that is debated among historians.
+Historiography, based on Gregory of Tours' History of the Franks, has long set this date at Christmas 496, after the Battle of Tolbiac, but it would be more likely to be in 498 or 499 according to the majority of historians, even if some lean towards a later conversion, in 505 or even 508.

 Wikipedia: Baptême de Clovis (FR)